 Different from other candied fruit, this method is a hard sugar syrup that surrounds the fruit.
 This recipe does not use corn syrup.

-This candied fruit has a sweet taste from the sugar coating and depending on the tartness of your fruit, it can have a sweet and sour taste to it.
+This sugar shelled fruit has a sweet taste from the sugar coating and depending on the tartness of your fruit, it can have a sweet and sour taste to it.